AaronDavidSchneider/chemcomp/doc/source/Configuration/Config-File.rst

     evap_width:                   1.0e-3     # width of the evaporation front in AU (see Schneider & Bitsch 2021a)

   chemistry:
-    FeH: 0.0          # iron Fraction relative to hydrogen, log relative to the sun
+    FeH: 0.0          # iron Fraction relative to hydrogen, log relative to the sun, note that this is not the dust to gas ratio!
     SH: 0.0           # like above for sulfur.
 Note that this is possible for every abundancy
     use_FeH: False    # use FeH proxy fit according to Bitsch, Battestini 2020, not compatible with the complete model
     C_frac: 0.2       # Fraction of C/H in carbon grains (will be reduced from CH4)